Reference CCS architecture

 Based on the white paper, the RCA initiative is driven by several railways organized in EUG and EULYNX.
 The RCA initiative strives for a substantial improvement in cost, capacity, safety, reliability of the CCS (command, control, signalling) system.
 RCA starts with radio-based ETCS cab-signalling and EULYNX interfaces and adds a harmonized architecture with clearly defined interfaces leading to an upgradable system with interchangeable components.
 RCA includes the game-changers such as ATO, moving block, train-borne localization, FRMCS.

-RCA Alpha is not a specification but describes the RCA concepts to allow further discussion and feedback from railways, suppliers, regulators.
+A first draft of RCA has been released in February 2019.
+This RCA Alpha is not a specification but describes the RCA concepts to allow further discussion and feedback from railways, suppliers, regulators.
 Based on the feedback the RCA concepts will be incrementally developed into full specifications.

-Feedback will be organized with workshops.
 If you would like to give feedback or to become involved in the evolution of RCA, please contact us.